Liqiankun/RateAppTool/README.md

 ```c
 @property(nonatomic,copy) NSString *alerTitle;
 ```
 This is the alertView title.
-It required to be configed.
+It's required to be configed.
 ```c
 @property(nonatomic,copy) NSString *alertMessage;
 ```
-This is the alertView message.It required to be configed.
+This is the alertView message.It's required to be configed.
 ```c
 @property(nonatomic,copy) NSString *rateTitle;
 ```